JohannesLorenz/threadpool/README.md

   9. Contact

 # 1 What is threadpool?
-A simple ALSA implementation of a realtime safe threadpool.
+A simple ALSA implementation of a (mostly) realtime safe threadpool.

 # 2 Why using threadpool?
 See point 1.